The Best Security Systems for the Deaf in 2025

 SecureScore™: 9.2/10

-SimpliSafe’s simple equipment with live security camera monitoring helps ensure that help is on the way whenever your family needs it.
+SimpliSafe’s live security camera monitoring helps ensure that help is on the way whenever your family needs it.
+Using your camera’s two-way talk, monitoring agents can scare off intruders and communicate with emergency personnel when it’s needed most.

 Most security systems rely on audible alarms to alert users to life-threatening emergencies.
-But if you or someone you live with suffers from hearing loss, sirens are just not enough.
+But, if you or someone you live with suffers from hearing loss, sirens might not be enough.
 You need a security system that offers alternative alerting systems such as text-based alerts and automated smart and/or strobe lights.

 The good news is you don’t have to look far to find security systems with those components.
 Some of the most trusted names in the industry — the best security systems, so to speak — offer inclusive technology that can help keep all of us safe from home dangers.

-We personally tested six security systems for those with hearing loss, and we found that three of them offer the best solutions.
+We’ve personally tested over 30 security systems to find the best options for people with hearing loss.
+Out of those 30, we ended up with three to recommend.
 Vivint is our top pick because of its home automation capabilities and specialized equipment, but we found that ADT and SimpliSafe are solid security systems, too.
 Read on to find out why we recommend them.

 Our Methodology: How We Tested and Ranked The Best Security Systems for the Deaf